-According to the Administrative Regulation on the Registration of FSCs (the State Council, No.498), members may make financial contributions either in cash or non-monetary yet transferable property that can be converted into cash, like physical objects and intellectual property.
-Before the promulgation of the national regulation, the Regulation on FSCs of Zhejiang Province (the NPC of Zhejiang, 01-01-2005) requires that every member shall subscribe shares, and members can unite together to subscribe shares on a voluntary basis.
+According to the Administrative Regulation on the Registration of FSCs (the State Council, No.498), members may make financial contributions either in cash or nonmonetary yet transferable property that can be converted into cash, like physical objects and intellectual property13.
+Before the promulgation of the national regulation, the Regulation on FSCs of Zhejiang Province (the NPC of Zhejiang, 01 January 2005) requires that every member shall subscribe shares, and members can unite together to subscribe shares on a voluntary basis.
 Shares subscribed by members engaged in production should be more than 50% of the total share capital (Article 13, emphasis added).
-However, the national Regulation which has been promulgated two years later does not contain such requirement on share subscription, in order to encourage more co-operatives to be established in economically less-developed areas in China.
+However, the national Regulation which has been promulgated two years later does not contain such requirement on share subscription, in order to encourage more co-operatives to be established in economically less-developed areas in China14.
 Moreover, the Regulation of Zhejiang also sets a limitation on the number of shares every member or a group of united members may own (no more than 20% of the total shares), in order to avoid that invested capital would become the basis of control.
 Members' share capital in most cases equals to co-operative registered capital.
 And the Regulation of Zhejiang states that the registered capital shall be more than 50,000 rmb in order for a co-operative to be registered (Article 6).
-There is no such requirement in the national Law.
-An additional requirement in the national Law states that "farmers should account for at least 80% of the membership of a co-operative (Article 15).
+There is no such requirement in the national Law15.
+An additional requirement in the national Law states that "farmers should account for at least 80% of the membership of a cooperative (Article 15)16.

 Concerning patronage refunds to members, the national Law stipulates that the total amount returned shall be no less than 60% of the distributable profits (Article 37).
-It means that there is a specific limit on
+It

-&lt;sup>11 The Law of the People's Republic of China on Farmers' Specialized Co-operatives (the National People's Congress, 01-07-2007).
+12The Law of the People's Republic of China on Farmers' Specialized Co-operatives (the National People's Congress, 01 July 2007).
 Hereafter FSCs is short for Farmers' Specialized Co-operatives.
 It is a "mutual-aid economic organization, which is voluntarily formed by production and business operators of similar agricultural products or by providers or users of similar agricultural production and business operation services on the basis of rural household contractual management and which is subject to democratic management" (Article 2, emphasis added).

-&lt;sup>12 The value of the non-monetary property shall be determined by all members through evaluation.
+13The value of the non-monetary property shall be determined by all members through evaluation.
 No member may contribute with labor service, credit, name of a natural person, business reputation, franchise right or property on which there is a guarantee, etc. (Article 8).

-guarantee, etc. (Article 8).
-Therefore it gives a great amount of flexibility to each co-operative, who can stipulate it in its own Charter (according to Article 18).
+14Therefore it gives a great amount of flexibility to each co-operative, who can stipulate it in its own Charter (according to Article 18).

-&lt;sup>14 Another difference is that the number of members involved in a co-operative should be more than 7, according to the Regulation of Zhejiang, while this number should be more than 5 according to the national Law.
+15Another difference is that the number of members involved in a co-operative should be more than seven, according to the Regulation of Zhejiang, while this number should be more than five according to the national Law.
 It is obvious that the requirement set by the national government is lower than those by local government.

-&lt;sup>15 It further regulates that if the total number of members is 20 or less, there may be one enterprise, public institution or organization as its member; if the number exceeds 20, the number of enterprises, public institutions or organizations shall not exceed 5% of the total number (Article 15).
+16It further regulates that if the total number of members is 20 or less, there may be one enterprise, public institution or organization as its member; if the number exceeds 20, the number of enterprises, public institutions or organizations shall not exceed 5% of the total number (Article 15).